-These practices reduce the final price of homes, and makes developers
+These practice reduces the final price of a home & makes developers and customers happy (a win-win-situation).

 These are post and beam structures with glass and minimal interior walls constructed 1962 by modern style architects A. Quincy Jones and Claude Oakland on Glendale Avenue and Cambridge Street in Orange County.

 Neighborhoods designed by architects and landscape gardeners have changed the face of tract housing.

 While early tract houses were virtually identical, builders have managed to create an illusion of uniqueness in their neighborhoods.